AI Research Skills: The Orchestra Library

 What Are AI Research Skills?

-AI Research Skills by Orchestra Research is a library of 86 skills across 22 categories that enables autonomous AI research — from initial idea to published paper.
-It works with Claude Code, Codex, Gemini, and any agent that supports the SKILL.md standard.
+AI Research Skills is a library of 86 skills across 22 categories that enables autonomous AI research — from initial idea to published paper.

 The 22 Categories